deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ## Conclusion

-In this article we defined the term concurrency and discussed how it relates to parallelism.
+In this article, we defined the term concurrency and discussed how it relates to parallelism.
 We explained why the two terms should not be confused.
 Then we explored the channel data structure in C# and learned how to use it for implementing concurrent workflows.
 We also went through a couple of examples of common scenarios for working with channels.

 The underlying concept behind the concurrency model, described in this article, can be summarized as: